nodejs/admin/Moderation-Policy.md

 as outlined [here](https://github.com/nodejs/admin/blob/master/MemberExpectations.md).

-At least once per month, the Moderation Team must provide a report of all Moderation actions taken by the Moderation Team to both the CommComm and TSC.
+At least once per month, the Moderation Team must provide a report of all Moderation actions taken by the Moderation Team to the TSC.

 *Nomination*

-Moderation team members are Collaborators who self-nominate or are nominated by either the TSC or CommComm.
-Team members must be approved by *both* committees with annual recertification.
+Moderation team members are Collaborators who self-nominate or are nominated by the TSC.
+Team members must be approved by the TSC with annual recertification.
 If there are no objections after seven days, the nomination is automatically accepted.
-If there are objections to a specific nomination, then a simple majority vote of each the TSC and CommComm members in *favor* of the nomination is required.
+If there are objections to a specific nomination, then a simple majority vote of the TSC in favor of the nomination is required.

 *Onboarding*